peterantypas/maiana/README.md

 The circuit draws about 45mA from 12V in RX mode, and spikes up to 600 mA during transmission (for about 30 milliseconds).

-The latest design (not the one pictured above) uses an RJ45 as Ethernet cable is widely available, cheap and offers enough signals to instrument controls such as "TX on/off".
-I will include a reference design for a control box that I built but every boat is different, so your mileage will absolutely vary.
+The latest design (not the one pictured above) uses an RJ45 connector, as Ethernet cable is cheap, widely available and offers enough signals to instrument controls such as "TX on/off".
+I will include a reference design for a control box that I'm working on but every boat is different, so your mileage will absolutely vary.

 ### Software

 The firmware is an Eclipse CDT project that you should be able to import and build.
-It has a BSP architecture and build configurations for different board revisions.
+It has a BSP architecture so you need to tweak bsp.hpp or define one of the required symbols in the preprocessor to build for different board revisions.
 It contains snippets of STM32Cube generated code, but is not structured around it.

 ### Building the unit